Oxmel/kodi-pvr-autostop-playback/README.md

 ```@reboot python /path/to/python/script```

 That way, it will regularly check the TV state and will stop any active player if
 TV is Off.
-Be sure to edit the script according to your own setup if needed.
+Be sure to edit the script according to your own setup.

 And taadaa!
 Problem solved.
 I hope it could be useful and save some time to people who have the same problem.